360 State Street

 360 State Street is a 338 ft residential skyscraper completed in 2010 in New Haven, Connecticut.
 It is the second-tallest building in the city, and the largest apartment building in the state.
 DeSimone Consulting Engineers were the structural engineers on the building and it won the 2009 New York Construction – Top Project of the Year.

-Features
+Description

 The mixed-use modernist building, includes 500 luxury apartments and 25000 sqft of retail space.
 Designated a "green" building by the US Green Building Council (USGBC), it is the first residential building in Connecticut to gain Leadership in Energy and Environmental Design (LEED) Platinum status and includes a rooftop garden and a pool as well as a corner "pocket park" that may be developed as a day care center in the future.
 A full-scale food co-op occupies the building's ground floor.
 360 State was constructed on the site where Shartenberg's Department Store stood from 1915 to 1962.
 The building allows pets except for the common areas of the 6th floor.